google/comprehensive-rust/src/exercises/chromium/build-rules.md

 * [How to install rust-analyzer in VSCode][4]

 <details>
+It's really important that students get this running, because future exercises will build on it.

 This example is unusual because it boils down to the lowest-common-denominator interop language, C. Both C++ and Rust can natively declare and call C ABI functions.
 Later in the course, we'll connect C++ directly to Rust.